Generation Z: what's your vision of work?

 The first thing that Generation Z particularly values before committing to a job is the assurance of flexible working hours and consideration for personal life.
 Indeed, professional life no longer tends to clash with private life, and the two should coexist seamlessly.
 To achieve this, and thus become attractive to Generation Z, it is in a company's interest to apply reasonable working hours that allow employees to enjoy their family and social lives in parallel, while taking care of their mental health.

-The relationship of trust with the manager is also an important criterion for Generation Z employees.
+The relationship of trust with manager is also an important criterion for Generation Z employees.
 New-generation employees aspire to be listened to by their superiors and to be able to express themselves.
 This relationship of trust is also embodied in the fact that, for decision-makers, assignments are meaningful, taking into account the skills of each individual.

 The importance of CSR